-In 2020 WS1A P3 - Active Power Products group defined the standard definitions and parameters for the four active power products currently procured by UK DNO's.
+In 2020 WS1A P3 - Active Power Products group defined the standard definitions and parameters for the four active power products currently procured by UK DNO's and produced an implementation plan for embedding these within their networks.
+These have been reviewed within the Analysis section of this report, to identify areas of divergence and why implementation has varied between networks.